Naples Players: Performance facilities

-Blackburn Hall
+Kizzie Theater

-Blackburn Hall is a 318-seat proscenium theatre, with "European" style seating, meaning the aisles are located on the left and right sides of the auditorium.
+The Kizzie Theater is a 452-seat proscenium theatre, with "European" style seating, meaning the aisles are located on the left and right sides of the auditorium.
 The theatre features an orchestra pit and 66 ft fly tower with 29 lines of rigging to "fly" scenery and lights from overhead.
 There are four motorized lines dedicated to stage lighting, and 25 lines available for scenic use.
 The stage features a sprung floor which consists of plywood and pine strips constructed with rubber cushioning.
 This type of flooring "gives" on impact to reduce and prevent foot and leg injuries to dancers.
-Blackburn Hall is the "mainstage" performance space of the company, as well as the KidzAct program.
+The Kizzie is the "mainstage" performance space of the company, as well as the TNPA program.

-Tobye Studio Theatre
+Price Studio Theater

-The Tobye Studio Theatre is a 100-seat "Black Box" theatre in stage parlance.
+The Price Studio Theatre is a 100-seat "Black Box" theatre in stage parlance.
 It is a flexible performance space, meaning the layout of the theatre can be changed to offer different seating and performance environments depending on need.
-The Tobye Studio has allowed the company to perform "edgier" material not necessarily suitable for a main stage environment such as The Goat or Who is Sylvia?,The Laramie Project'".
+The Price Studio has allowed the company to perform "edgier" material not necessarily suitable for a main stage environment such as The Goat or Who is Sylvia?,The Laramie Project.
 It is also used as a forum for more intimate stagings of classic plays such as The Lion In Winter and The Glass Menagerie.
-The space is also used for KidzAct program performances and staged play readings through the company's Readers Theatre program.
+The space is also used for TNPA program performances and staged play readings through the company's Readers Theatre program.

+Glass Educational Theater

+The Glass Educational Theater is a new and versatile space that hosts performances, education programs, wellness workshops, and community events.
+Featuring a full-width window wall, the theater has full theatrical capabilities - including a tension grid - reflecting their commitment to innovation, access, and community-centered programming.
+It is largely used for TNPA productions, including student-produced shows, it also hosts showcases and Readers Theatre performances.